Test in production without watermarks.

 The same Read

 function as discussed above is used to read the QR Code.
-This is the simplicity provided by the IronBarcode library.
-Such that the same function and code can be used for different image sources.
+This is the simplicity provided by the IronBarcode library, allowing the same function and code to be used for different image sources.

 The Console out of QR code reader